Warlords II: Reception

 Computer Gaming World in November 1993 stated that other than the lack of a better victory screen, "every other aspect of Warlord II is worthy of respect and admiration", praising the AI as "one of the finest on the market".
 The magazine in July 1994 stated that Scenario Builder "succeeds even though it lets you look behind the curtain of one of the most engaging game systems on the market".
 Rating the scenario editor four stars out of five, the magazine in August liked half of the 24 premade scenarios and concluded that it was "a terrific way to dabble in world creation".

+James V. Trunzo reviewed Warlords II Scenario Builder in White Wolf #48 (Oct., 1994), rating it a 4 out of 5 and stated that "the difficult part is in the planning and balancing of the scenario; once that's done, Warlords II makes it easy to turn your ideas into 'reality.'"

 Warlords II was a runner-up for Computer Gaming World's Wargame of the Year award in June 1994, losing to Clash of Steel.
 The editors wrote that the game "takes the award-winning game system and enhances it with more and randomly generated maps, and more diversity in unit types.
 The AI presses SSG's approach to a new high in versatility and competitiveness".
 However, it was named the best wargame of 1993 by Computer Games Strategy Plus.

 In 1996, Computer Gaming World declared Warlords II the 77th-best computer game ever released.